ruanyf/react-demos/README.md

 );
 ```

+Please be minded that you have to use `<script type="text/jsx">` to indicate JSX codes, and include `JSXTransformer.js` to actually perform the transformation in the browser.

 ## Demo02: Use JavaScript in JSX

-JSX takes angle brackets (beginning with &lt; ) as HTML section, curly brackets (beginning with { ) as JavaScript section.
+You could use JavaScript in JSX.
+It takes angle brackets (&lt;) as the beginning of HTML syntax, and curly brackets ({) as the beginning of JavaScript syntax.

 ```js
 var names = ['Alice', 'Emily', 'Kate'];